longhorn/longhorn/docs/upgrade-from-v0.6.2-to-v0.7.0.md

 ### Error: `kind CustomResourceDefinition with the name "xxx" already exists in the cluster and wasn't defined in the previous release...`
 - This is [a Helm bug](https://github.com/helm/helm/issues/6031).
-- Please make sure that you have not deleted the old Longhorn CRDs via the command `curl -s https://raw.githubusercontent.com/longhorn/longhorn-manager/master/hack/cleancrds.sh | bash -s v062` or Longhorn uninstaller before executing the following command.
-    Otherwise you may lose all the data stored in the Longhorn system.
+- Please make sure that you have not deleted the old Longhorn CRDs via the command `curl -s https://raw.githubusercontent.com/longhorn/longhorn-manager/master/hack/cleancrds.sh | bash -s v062` or executed Longhorn uninstaller before executing the following command.
+Otherwise you MAY LOSE all the data stored in the Longhorn system.

 1. Clean up the leftover:
 ```